Hemp Industry Act 2019

-- Setting out how the responsibility and accountability for specified administrative powers of the Act are shared between the Chief Executive Officer of the responsible regulatory agency and the Commissioner of Police.
+- Sets out how the responsibility for specified administrative powers of the Act are shared between the Chief Executive Officer of the regulatory agency and the Commissioner of Police.

-- Providing exemptions where applicable to the Misuse of Drugs Act to allow for licenced persons to undertake activities in accordance with the new Act.
+- Provides exemptions where applicable to the Misuse of Drugs Act 1990 to allow for licenced persons to undertake activities in accordance with the new Act.

-- Providing authorised inspectors under the Act with appropriate powers of entry, inspection and seizure to allow for the enforcement of necessary provisions to ensure compliance.
+- Provides authorised inspectors under the new Act with appropriate powers of entry, inspection and seizure to allow for the effective enforcement of provisions to ensure compliance.

-- Providing for offences and penalties for contravening specified provisions of the Act.
+- Provides for offences and penalties for contravening specified provisions of the new Act.

-- Hemp fibre has been used for manufacturing of textiles, ropes and lines, paper and building materials and its grain as a highly nutritious food source, either as a whole grain, an emulsified cake, flour, or pressed oil.
+- Hemp fibre is used for manufacturing of textiles, ropes and lines, paper and building materials.
+Hemp grain is a highly nutritious food source, either as a whole grain, in the form of an emulsified cake, flour, or pressed oil.

-- Other value-added products include health lotions, sunscreens, shampoos, soaps, beer, biofuels, animal bedding, stock feed, insulation and car mouldings.
+- Other value-added products derived from hemp include health lotions, sunscreens, shampoos, soaps, beer, biofuels, animal bedding, stock feed, insulation and car mouldings.

 - In Australia the industrial hemp growing sector is in its infancy and consequently needs a reliable source of future seed supply of accredited grain or fibre varieties.

-- If the Bill is passed it will enable commercial and research interests to investigate and develop an NT hemp sector, facilitating investment and job creation opportunities in regional areas.
+- The new Act will enable commercial and research interests to investigate and develop an NT hemp sector, facilitating investment and job creation opportunities in regional areas.